The Story of 1950s Art

 Lyrical Abstraction and Art Informel

-While the title of cultural capital of the world was moved to New York, in the Paris devastated by war destruction, the art movements were formed as a reaction to the former dominant art practices – Surrealism, Cubism and Geometric Abstraction.
-At the same time, Abstraction Lyrique was the popular competitive practice to the Abstract Expressionism in US and the poetic answer to the world of “cold abstraction” of Kandinsky.
+While the title of the cultural capital of the world was moved to New York, in Paris devastated by war destruction, the art movements were formed as a reaction to the former dominant art practices – Surrealism, Cubism and Geometric Abstraction.
+At the same time, Abstraction Lyrique was the popular competitive practice to Abstract Expressionism in the US and the poetic answer to the world of “cold abstraction” of Kandinsky.
 Tachisme (French word tache could be interpreted as stain) and Art Informel are the almost synonyms to the Lyrical Abstraction since the stain painting, non-formal art and use of calligraphy were known within the Paris School 1950s explorations in painting media, which widely influenced European COBRA and Japanese Gutai group, as well as authors in United States.

 1950s Art – War on Abstraction